 Hanoi night market: All you need to know before going

 Hanoi has so much to offer travellers.
 Vibrant culture, rich cuisine, breathtaking nature: there is seemingly nothing this city does not have.
 Visitors can expect to discover what local life is like in the city, and one place that surely exposes tourists to the real capital is the Hanoi night market.
 Found in the Old Quarter, this market bridges the gap between tourists and locals.
 It is equipped with delicious food and souvenirs, and while the market is a popular destination, it remains off the beaten path.
+Indeed, visiting this night market is one of top things to do in Hanoi.
 Follow our detailed guide to take on the market.

 About the Hanoi night market